Oren3400/react-task-tracker/README.md

 This project build with a mock back-end json-server watching a file db.json.

-deployed to heroku (cannot add tasks because the server is down): https://oren-task-tracker.netlify.app/
+deployed to netlify (cannot add tasks because the server is down): https://oren-task-tracker.netlify.app/

 ## You will need 4 commands.
 npm install - Install dependencies